mortberg/cubicaltt/README.md

 ```

-This assumes that the following Haskell packages are installed:
+This assumes that the following Haskell packages are installed using cabal:

   mtl, haskeline, directory, BNFC, alex, happy, QuickCheck